hancheyn/MicrocontrollerStarterKit/README.md

 # MicrocontrollerStarterKit
-Microcontroller and Feedback Ammeter Project
+Microcontroller and Feedback Ammeter Projects

+Kit for Sale at solsticevibe.com

 PROJECT GUIDE
 ATMEGA Controller and Feedback Ammeter